qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/defining_properties.rst

 *******************

 <note>
-Please also take a look at <property_features> to get an compact overview of the available features.
+Please also take a look at :doc:`property_features` to get an compact overview of the available features.
 </note>

 When to use properties?